nhathuy7996/Unity3rdLib/README.md

         }, showNoAds: true);
         // showNoAds: true ==> if you wanna show popup "AD not avaiable" - flase or just leave it blank if you dont need popup

-        Some game have more than one ad open then, you must pass ID for loading/showing _= AdManager.Instant.LoadAdOpen(ID);
+        //Some game have more than one ad open then, you must pass ID for loading/showing
+        //If game have more than one ad open then Ad ID 0 will auto use for open game and the last one use for resume game _= AdManager.Instant.LoadAdOpen(ID);

             AdManager.Instant.ShowAdOpen(ID,true, (isSuccess) =>
             {

+            });
-            }); // true then lib will know AdOpen treated as Ad open when open game, or as an AD when user return game.
+            // true then lib will know AdOpen treated as Ad open when open game, or as an AD when user return game.
             //You call check on callback Ad show success or not using isSuccess

         ![enter ID adopen](https://raw.githubusercontent.com/nhathuy7996/Unity3rdLib/develop/GitImage/5.png)